senwu/emmental-tutorials/superglue/README.rst

 SuperGLUE
 =========

-In this advanced tutorial, we will build a Emmental_ application to tackle the SuperGLUE, a new benchmark styled after GLUE with a new set of more difficult language understanding tasks, improved resources.
+In this advanced tutorial, we will build an Emmental_ application to tackle the SuperGLUE, a new benchmark styled after GLUE with a new set of more difficult language understanding tasks, improved resources.